Zoe Akins: Early life

 Zoe Byrd Akins was born in Humansville, Missouri, second of three children of Thomas Jasper and Sarah Elizabeth Green Akins.
 Her family was heavily involved with the Missouri Republican Party, and for several years her father served as the state party chairman.
-Through her mother, Akins was related George Washington and Duff Green.
-Her family moved to St. Louis, Missouri when Akins was 11, due to her fathers new job as postmaster.
+Through her mother, Akins was related to George Washington and Duff Green.
+Her family moved to St. Louis, Missouri when Akins was 11, due to her father's new job as postmaster.
 Given her family’s position and economic security, Akins was exposed to the arts, regulating the theatre, and developing an interest early on.
 She was sent to Monticello Seminary in Godfrey, Illinois for her education, where she received further encouragement and support for her literary and theatrical work through her English teacher Miss Alden.
 It was at Monticello Seminary that Akins wrote her first play, a parody of a Greek tragedy.
-She would later Hosmer Hall preparatory school in St. Louis where she continued writing various works, one of which was performed at her school.
+She would later attend Hosmer Hall preparatory school in St. Louis where she continued writing various works, one of which was performed at her school.
 While at Hosmer Hall she was a classmate of poet Sara Teasdale, both graduating with the class of 1903.
-In school, Teasdale formed a student run group called “The Potters”, a group which cultivated and supported female writers.
+In school, Teasdale formed a student-run group called “The Potters”, a group which cultivated and supported female writers.
 Akins, having never received an invitation to join, was left out of the group, however connected with Teasdale following the groups dissolution.
 With Teasdale's reputation as accomplished individual and poet, publishing her first work in 1907, this relationship for Akins served as beneficial to her career, reinforcing her work ethic and writing style.
 Following graduation Akins began writing a series of plays, poetry and criticism for various magazines and newspapers as well as occasional acting roles in St. Louis area theatre productions.

 Influences

 Significant figures

 Zoë Akins’s mother, Sarah Elizabeth Green Akins, was influential in both Zoë’s education as well as her narrative style.
-When Zoë’ maternal grandfather passed away, the family inherited the family property, money, as well as a large library that exposed Zoë very early on to the literary figures such as Shakespeare and Greek Mythology, inspiring many of her later works.
+When Zoë’s maternal grandfather died, the family inherited the family property, money, as well as a large library that exposed Zoë very early on to the literary figures such as Shakespeare and Greek Mythology, inspiring many of her later works.
 Her mother also seems to have a physical representation in her writings, as within many of Akins’s plays an older proper woman appears as a supporting character that very much represents her mother.

-Outside of her family, Zoë made a very significant friend in actress Julia Marlowe.
-Between the two of them formed a mentorship of sorts, both of them very passionate about the theatre, Marlowe's approach more business minded and Akins’ more romantic.
-The depth of the friendship can be understood in reading the inscription within her first poetry collections Interpretations, which she dedicated to Marlowe.
+Outside of her family, Zoë Akins developed a friendship with actress Julia Marlowe.
+The two shared a mentoring relationship, with Marlowe's approach described as more business-minded and Akins' as more romantic.
+Akins dedicated her first poetry collection, Interpretations, to Marlowe.

 Another notable influence for Zoë Akins was the relationship with William Marion Reedy, her publisher.
 Reedy helped Akins publish Interpretations, her first volume of poetry in 1912.
-His early support in Akins career helped a great deal in establishing herself as a writer.
+His early support in Akins's career helped a great deal in establishing herself as a writer.